The-OpenROAD-Project/bazel-orfs/README.md

 ## Requirements

 * [Bazelisk](https://bazel.build/install/bazelisk) or [Bazel](https://bazel.build/install) - if using `bazel`, please refer to `.bazelversion` file for the recommended version of the tool.
-* [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) - **Required only for running `Make` targets** - to use it, `env.sh` file from OpenROAD-flow-scripts has to be sourced or `FLOW_HOME` environmental variable has to be set manually to `OpenROAD-flow-scripts/flow` location. `bazel-orfs` intentionally does not treat OpenROAD-flow-scripts as a installable versioned tool, but prefers to rely on local installation such that it is easy to hack ORFS and OpenROAD.
+* [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) - **Required only for running local scripts** - to use it, `env.sh` file from OpenROAD-flow-scripts has to be sourced or `FLOW_HOME` environmental variable has to be set manually to `OpenROAD-flow-scripts/flow` location. `bazel-orfs` intentionally does not treat OpenROAD-flow-scripts as a installable versioned tool, but prefers to rely on local installation such that it is easy to hack ORFS and OpenROAD.
-* [Docker](https://docs.docker.com/get-docker/) - **Required only for running `Stage` targets**
+* [Docker](https://docs.docker.com/get-docker/) - **Required for running `Make` targets and Docker scripts**
 * Docker image with ORFS installation - **Required only for running `Stage` targets** - can be obtained in two ways:

   * running `bazel run orfs_env` which downloads the docker image from container registry and loads it to docker runtime under name: `openroad/flow-ubuntu22.04-builder:latest`